NewAlexandria/leadership_readme/remote-work.md

 3. #### Balanced Response

     We all have a tone of signals to interpret.
 The easiest way to avoid misunderstanding is to have a balanced response.
 If the basis of a communication is criticism, make sure to point out the strengths that also exist.
 If the basis is praise, be sure to offer support for growth, too.

+    When writing in text, it can be structured and formatted to showcase a train of thought.

 4. #### Cameras On